-Skipping your home loan repayments should be avoided - not only will missed payments impact on your credit record, but it will also increase the capital balance outstanding on your loan, which will increase the overall interest payable.
+Avoid skipping your home loan repayments as missed payments will not only negatively impact your credit record, but it will also increase the capital balance outstanding on your loan, which will increase the overall interest payable as a result.
 If you fail to meet your payment commitments over a period of time, it could lead to legal action and the loss of your home.
 So it's important to prioritise your home loan repayments each month.